Rosemary Lee has been choreographing, performing and directing for over thirty years since graduating from the Laban Centre.

 Melt Down was originally one of a quartet of short pieces performed in open spaces in central London that combined to make up Square Dances.

 Specially commissioned for Dance Umbrella 2011, Melt Down was performed by a group of 40 men under a massive tree.
 Over ten minutes, with a single toll of the bell marking each minute, the group slowly, almost imperceptibly, ‘melted down’ to the ground.
-Countless images pass through the viewer’s mind – of battle, human frailty and the resilience of the human spirit, to name but a few.
 Over the past few years Rosemary has been remaking this deceptively simple yet powerful work in different contexts.
-The work has been remounted with different casts in Rio de Janiero, Heilbronn Germany and Hastings England.
+The work has been remounted with different casts in Rio de Janiero, Heilbronn Germany, Hastings and Bath England.

 “I knew this would be challenging both emotionally and physically but I didn’t appreciate how much and in what way - this has been a transformative experience in a year of reflection for me and I consider myself such a fortunate man for having had this opportunity” Performer